leahhrlee/github_fundamentals/lessons/01_Introduction.md

 # GitHub Desktop Fundamentals
 ---
 **_Learning Objectives_:**
-1. Understand why we use version control and GitHub
+1. Understand why we use version control, Git, and GitHub
 2. Learn basic terms used in GitHub, such as clone, commit, push, pull, and merge
 3. Learn how to clone repositories, make changes, and update changes on local and remote repositories
 4. Handle branches and resolve merge conflicts<br>